richmondu/libfaceid/README.md

         cv2.destroyAllWindows()

-### Links to valuable resoures:
+### Credits:

-Special thanks to these guys for sharing their work on Face Recognition.
+Below are links to valuable resoures.
+Special thanks to all of these guys for sharing their work on Face Recognition.
 Without them, learning Face Recognition would be difficult.
 - [OpenCV tutorials by Adrian Rosebrock](https://www.pyimagesearch.com/)
 - [Dlib by Davis King](https://github.com/davisking/dlib)
 - [Face Recognition (Dlib wrapper) by Adam Geitgey](https://github.com/ageitgey/face_recognition)